Femto Laser Assisted Cataract Surgery (FLACS)

-Femtosecond laser assisted surgery offers several distinct advantages over conventional surgery.
+Femtosecond laser assisted cataract surgery offers several distinct advantages over conventional surgery.

 The femtosecond laser not only creates precise accesses to the interior of the eye, it also fragments the clouded lens in such a way that it can be ultimately removed with very little or even no ultrasonic power.
 This means less strain on the sensitive tissues and structures of the eye thereby helping to prevent an inflammatory response.

-The eye is carefully measured and the measurement data programmed into the laser.
-By doing this in advance, the surgeon can plan, supervise and guide your unique and individual treatment from start to finish.
+The eye is carefully measured and the measurement data is programmed into the laser.
+By doing this in advance, the surgeon can plan, supervise and guide your unique and individual laser eye treatment from start to finish.

 Ultimate precision to 1/1000th mm